puavo-org/puavo-os/parts/conf/README.md

 In this example, we enable intel_backlight on a specific Asus Aspire device.

-In contrast to parameter filters, here `key` determines the name of the *hardware characteristic* the filter is matched against.
+Field `key` determines the name of the hardware characteristic the filter is matched against.
 Valid hardware characteristic key names are `dmidecode-*` (wildcard expands to any keyword supported by `dmidecode`), `pci-id` and `usb-id`.
+Field `matchmethod` determines the method for matching: `exact`, `glob` and `regex` are supported.
+Value is tested against the value of field `pattern`, and if a match is successful, parameters listed in `parameters` field will be set.

 ### Puavo Web